Pedal Acceleration Time for Limb Salvage

 With Jill Sommerset and Dr. Mary Costantino

 Dr. Mary Costantino and Technical Director Jill Sommerset talk technique and utility of using Pedal Acceleration Time for pre- and post-procedure evaluation of CLI patients.
+They also discuss intra-procedure extravascular ultrasound guidance to aid in safe and effective endovascular interventions.
 You can read the full transcript here or listen to this episode on BackTable.com.

 Table of Contents